vilkoz/better-wifikill/README.md

 # better-wifikill
 use for your own responsibility

-# this project is not redy
+# this project is not ready

 ### Status
 - [x] genip.py